 We obtained the Management's Discussion and Analysis prior to the date of this auditor's report.
-If, based on the work we have performed, we conclude that there is material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of Management for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Financial Statements